 About the Template and How It Can be Used?

-The checkbook register template is a fairly simple template to keep track of incoming and outgoing check transactions.
-All fields are input fields except the Balance, which is calculated as previous balance + deposit/credit – withdrawal/payment.
+The checkbook register template is a relatively simple template to keep track of incoming and outgoing check transactions.
+All fields are input fields except the balance, which is calculated as previous balance + deposit/credit – withdrawal/payment.

 It consists of the following fields: